 4. Overnight oats

-Besides fruit pieces and nuts, those Quaker overnight oats canisters just contain … oats.
+Those Quaker overnight oats canisters just contain … oats.
 They’re thicker-cut, but they’re still just … oats.

 You can also use ordinary rolled oats, which cost as little as about 9 cents per ounce for the supermarket generic version, I’ve found.
 Stir in twice as much liquid as oats and leave them in the fridge overnight.
 The next morning, add your choice of mix-ins.